Petaling Jaya: COVID-19 pandemic

 In 2020, the city was part of the nationwide COVID-19 lockdown, or the movement control order (MCO), where residents were confined to their homes and only allowed out for essential purposes.

-On April 27, the market in the city's oldest quarter, Old Town, was shut down after a seafood trader there tested positive for the virus, prompting health authorities to call for customers to get themselves screened.
+On 27 April, the market in the city's oldest quarter, Old Town, was shut down after a seafood trader there tested positive for the virus, prompting health authorities to call for customers to get themselves screened.

-Less than two weeks later, large parts of Old Town came under a full government lockdown on May 10 after the discovery of 26 COVID-19 cases from the market area.
-Over 2,900 people in the quarter were fenced in and prevented from leaving the area, as authorities cordoned off 40ha of the area with barb wire from the rest of the city.
-Scheduled to last until May 23, the lockdown was eventually lifted on May 21.
+Less than two weeks later, large parts of Old Town came under a full government lockdown on 10 May after the discovery of 26 COVID-19 cases from the market area.
+Over 2,900 people in the quarter were fenced in and prevented from leaving the area, as authorities cordoned off 40ha of the area with barbed wire from the rest of the city.
+Scheduled to last until 23 May, the lockdown was eventually lifted on 21 May.

 After a lull in cases thanks to a nationwide lifting of restrictions, the city began to see a rise in cases in October following a spike in virus infections after infections rose in the eastern state of Sabah, where elections were held in September.

 Over 800 people working at the Tropicana Golf and Country Resort were barred from leaving their hostel, as authorities put the compound under a total lockdown.
 Five people there tested positive for COVID-19, including two who had just returned from the eastern state of Sabah.

 In the first two weeks of the month, at least four malls in the city reported COVID-19 infections.
-This included the 1Utama shopping mall, which was ordered to close for seven days from October 12.
+This included the 1Utama shopping mall, which was ordered to close for seven days from 12 October.

-Meanwhile, a teacher at the Taman Sea secondary school also tested positive for the virus on October 7, leading students and staff members there to self-quarantine.
-A few days later, education authorities in the country ordered 298 schools in Selangor state's Petaling district, which include Petaling Jaya, Shah Alam and Subang Jaya, to shut down from Oct 12 to Oct 25 as COVID-19 cases in the country rose.
+Meanwhile, a teacher at the Taman Sea secondary school also tested positive for the virus on 7 October, leading students and staff members there to self-quarantine.
+A few days later, education authorities in the country ordered 298 schools in Selangor state's Petaling district, which include Petaling Jaya, Shah Alam and Subang Jaya, to shut down from 12 October to 25 October as COVID-19 cases in the country rose.